tuguzD/obsidian-plug-in-pack/README.md

 > After forking/using the template to create your vault, feel free to give this file a proper use)

 ## 🔌 *Manage plugins* much easier

 > [!TIP]
-> Please, don't be afraid of large amount of plugins here!
-There is ***125*** of them, to be exact!
+> Please, don't be afraid of large amounts of plugins here!
+There is ***126*** of them, to be exact!
 >
-> They are all organized in `groups` and each of them have a `tag` assigned – you can enable them personally or by groups "in bulk" using commands.
+> They are all organized in `groups` and each of them have a `tag` assigned – you can enable them personally or by groups “in bulk” using commands.

-- [Better Plugins Manager](https://github.com/0011000000110010/obsidian-manager) – delay plugins' startup, filter them by groups/tags, and then toggle them "in bulk"
+- [Better Plugins Manager](https://github.com/0011000000110010/obsidian-manager) – delay plugins' startup, filter them by groups/tags, and then toggle them “in bulk”
 - [Plugin Update Tracker](https://github.com/swar8080/obsidian-plugin-update-tracker) – show updates for all plugins, browse their release notes and even ignore them
 - [BRAT](https://github.com/TfTHacker/obsidian42-brat) – download plugins that were not listed from in-app plugin search (or beta versions of listed plugins)
 - [Plugins Annotations](https://github.com/alberti42/obsidian-plugins-annotations) – add custom annotation for each plugin to store personal note (e.g., its actual use-case scenario, as labels can't usually provide full info)